fatmahussein/Hello-Microverse/README.md

 ### Prerequisites

-1. Set-up linters in your local environment
+## Set-up linters in your local env

 The `npm` package manager is going to create a `node_modules` directory to install all of your dependencies.
 You shouldn't commit that directory.
 To avoid that, you can create a [`.gitignore`](https://git-scm.com/docs/gitignore) file and add `node_modules` to it: